 - First,

-curl -s: Silently fetches the latest release data from the Draw.io desktop repository. - Then,
+curl -s: Silently fetches the latest release data from the Draw.io desktop repository (see our curl command guide for more options). - Then,

 grep -oP: Uses Perl-compatible regex to extract only the download URL for the amd64 .deb package. - Finally,